Sum of Measures 1—5 (Total Package)

 |02B - Support policies for long-term lending info_outline||

 No amount/estimate: (i) Under the currency board arrangement, the Base Rate was adjusted downward to 1.5% and 0.86% on March 4 and March 16, respectively, according to a pre-set formula, following the downward shifts in the target range for the United States (US) federal funds rate. (ii) The jurisdictional countercyclical capital buffer was reduced further from 2% to 1% on March 16. (iii) The implementation of the various requirements under the Basel III framework have also been deferred.

-(i) Introduction of low-interest loans for small and medium-sized enterprises (SMEs) with 100% (HKD20 billion), 90% and 80% guarantees from authorities.
-On May 29, authorities announced enhancements to the 80% and 90% guarantee products by raising the maximum loan amounts, extending coverage to listed companies and duration to 12 months; guaranteed loans and new applications are eligible for interest subsidy for up to 12 months. (ii) June 8, HKG400 million guarantee from the Anti-Epidemic Fund for the 100% Credit Limit Top-Up Scheme where the Hong Kong Export Credit Insurance Corporation increases buyers' credit limits of its policyholders by 100%.
+(i) Introduction of low-interest loans for small and medium-sized enterprises (SMEs) with 100%, 90% and 80% guarantees from authorities.
+On May 29, authorities announced enhancements to the 80% and 90% guarantee products by raising the maximum loan amounts, extending coverage to listed companies and duration to 12 months; guaranteed loans and new applications are eligible for interest subsidy for up to 12 months.
+On September 2, the period of application was extended to March 31, 2021.
+On September 15, the maximum loan amounts were further increased and the repayment period extended from 3 years to 5 years along with a further increase in the total guarantee commitment to HKD70 billion (from the increased HKD50 billion previously and HKD20 billion originally). [update] (ii) June 8, HKG400 million guarantee from the Anti-Epidemic Fund for the 100% Credit Limit Top-Up Scheme where the Hong Kong Export Credit Insurance Corporation increases buyers' credit limits of its policyholders by 100%.